 Why it matters

-We are committed to upholding human rights and fully support the UN Universal Declaration of Human Rights, the International Labour Organization Core Conventions and the UN Guiding Principles on Business and Human Rights.
-We are also committed to reporting regularly on our work to uphold human rights in our supply chains.
-For our supply base specifically, we require that our suppliers uphold the full range of labour standards set out in the Base Code of the Ethical Trading Initiative.
+We are committed to upholding human rights and fully support the United Nations (UN) Universal Declaration of Human Rights, UN Guiding Principles on Business and Human Rights, as well as the International Labour Organization (ILO) Core Conventions on labour standards, working hours, and health and safety for workers.
+For our supply base specifically, we require our suppliers to uphold the full range of labour standards set out in the Base Code of the Ethical Trading Initiative (ETI).

 What we do

 We work across our business and with our supply chains to understand human rights risks and tackle them.
 Our approach to managing human rights has been developed with more than fifty individuals and organisations ranging from Tesco colleagues to suppliers, industry bodies, government and civil society groups such as Oxfam and the International Union Federation.
 It has five steps:

 - First, we use internal and external information sources to identify where human rights risks exist in our operations and along our supply chains.
 We regularly ask Non-Governmental Organisations (NGOs), trade unions and other industry experts for their input.